anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

   of a signed structure.

 Bootstrapping:
-: The process where a pledge device obtains cryptographic key material to identify and trust future interactions within a domain network, based on imprinted key material provided during manufacturing (see imprinting).
+: The process where a pledge component obtains cryptographic key material to identify and trust future interactions within a specific domain network.
+Based on imprinted key material provided during manufacturing process (see imprinting).

 Domain:
 : The set of entities or infrastructure under common administrative control.
-  The goal of the onboarding protocol is to enable a pledge to discover and join a domain.
+  The goal of the onboarding protocol is to enable a pledge component to join a domain and obtain domain specific security credentials.

 Imprint:
 : The process where a device obtains the cryptographic key material to